NotTimTam/ascii.js/documentation/learn/MODULE.md

 Behaviors extended the functionality of objects.
 You can create your own behaviors by `extend`ing the `Behavior` class.

 -   [ScrollTo](./behaviors/SCROLLTO.md) &mdash; Forces the camera to scroll to this behavior's parent object's position.
--   [TopDownMovement](./behaviors/TOPDOWNMOVEMENT.md) &mdash; A quick way to add top-down user controls to an `Entity`.
+-   [TopDownMovement](./behaviors/TOPDOWNMOVEMENT.md) &mdash; A quick way to add top-down user controls to an `GameObject`.

 #### Animate Behavior